stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 * **Address**.
 This is a versioned cryptographic hash that uniquely identifies the account.
 The type of account (described below) determines what information is hashed to derive the address.
-The address itself contains two fields:
+The address itself contains two or three fields:
    * A 1-byte **version**, which indicates whether or not the address corresponds to a mainnet or testnet account and what kind of hash algorithm to use to generate its hash.
    * A 20-byte **public key hash**, which is calculated using the address version and the account's owning public key(s).
+   * A variable-length **name**.
+This is only used in contract accounts, and it identifies the code body that belongs to this account.
+The name may be up to 128 bytes.
+Accounts belonging to users do not have this field.

 * **Nonce**.
 This is a Lamport clock, used for ordering the transactions originating from and paying from an account.
 The nonce ensures that a transaction